SDraw/driver_leap/README.md

 Start SteamVR to see if two additional controllers show up (they should be blinking if your hands are not in the field of view of the Leap Motion, solid otherwise).

+### Troubleshooting

+Try manually running this batch file in case the driver still does not appear to work C:\Program Files (x86)\SteamVR Leap Motion driver\register_driver.cmd

+If you experience frequent crashes of SteamVR on exit and this bothers you, uninstall my driver.
+I will try to fix this ASAP, but at the moment I have no clue why SteamVR is crashing.

 ## Note about WORK IN PROGRESS